rianvdm/pm-resources/manager-README.md

 I am extremely transparent with my teams (to a fault sometimes, I am told).
 I don’t believe in managers being umbrellas for their teams.
 We are partners in search of meeting our common goals.
 So expect to hear “real talk” from me all the time—about our challenges, our opportunities, and how we could work together to improve the world around us.

 My preferred framework for giving (and receiving) feedback is [The Accountability Dial](https://gregharrod.com/how-to-use-a-powerful-tool-the-accountability-dial/).
-You can read about it in more detail there, but the most important principle there is _The Mention_.
-It’s the first step and it means pulling someone to tell them something you’re noticing—as close to real-time as possible.
+You can read about it in more detail if you’d like, but the most important principle there is _The Mention_.
+It’s the first step and it means pulling someone aside to tell them something you’re noticing—as close to real-time as possible.
 This is, in my experience, the best way to deal with something quickly without it becoming a big deal with lots of festering feelings.

 I believe in kindness over everything else.
 I will never accept that it’s ok to give feedback in a way that is not respectful of the people around us.
 That [doesn’t mean that I don’t know how to be decisive](https://elezea.com/2024/03/on-kindness-and-decisiveness/).